oivas000/lichess-bot/README.md

 ## How to Install In Heroku

 - Import or Fork this repository to your Github.
-- Open config.yml and insert API accses token in to token option and commit changes
+- Open config.yml and insert API accses token in to token option and commit changes.
 - Install [Heroku CLI](https://devcenter.heroku.com/articles/heroku-cli) and create app in Heroku.com.
+**Do note that in certain operating systems Heroku CLI doesn't get added to path automatically.
+If that's the case you'll have to add heroku to your path manually.**
 - Run this in cmd `heroku stack:set container -a appname` replace appname with your Heroku app's name.
 - Connect app with Github and deploy app in Heroku.
 - After deploying turn worker on in Resources menu in Heroku.